 Recovered vs. In Recovery: Either Way, I’m Living Authentically

 The debate over being “recovered” versus “in recovery” from an eating disorder is one that I have not participated in for quite some time.
-A year ago, I reached a point in my own recovery where I felt comfortable with describing myself as recovered.
+I reached a point in my own recovery where I felt comfortable with describing myself as recovered.
 I also decided then that the only person I needed to define that word for was myself.
 The debate became irrelevant to me, since I believe that every person’s definition should be one that works for him or her, regardless of what other people might think.

 For me, at that time, “recovered” seemed to fit.
 It meant that I was living my life in an authentic way.
 My eating disorder was a part of my past, not present.
 I didn’t need to put energy into saying “no” to the thoughts and behaviors on a daily basis.
 I finally had time to put my energy toward rediscovering my identity and speaking my own truth, not the eating disorder’s.